Drug Cases In Los Angeles - Detectives in the Narcotics Unit

 If you have a narcotics case in the San Fernando Valley – and you're dealing with these Valley detectives involved in vice and narcotics – you've got to get a criminal defense attorney who knows their tricks.
 They illegally search people.
 They illegally stop people.
 They illegally arrest people.
 They lie about how they do things.

-I remember catching one in court making a lie about where they saw my client involved in an alleged drug transaction, and the partner sitting in the car next to him had him in a completely different location.
+I remember catching one in court lying about where they saw my client involved in an alleged drug transaction.
+The partner sitting in the car next to him had him in a completely different location.
 So, it was one of the two of them who was lying.
 They don't do things the right way.
 That's the problem.
 They're not professional.
-They don't' handle cases in the right way.
+They don't handle cases in the right way.

 So, if you've got a drug crime case of possession for sales or sales case – contact an attorney who's done this before.
 I have you come in.
 You tell me what happened, so we have our game plan together, and then I'll have to see how these guys write the police report up and see what we can do to catch them in their lies.
 Now, more and more, we're able to catch them because there's video, bodycam video, and cars equipped with video.
 Even private citizens have videos.

-So, with video combined with common sense and excellent investigation, we can often challenge some of these illegal stops, illegal searches, and illegal arrests.
+So, with video combined with common sense and excellent investigation, we can often challenge some of these illegal stops, searches, and arrests.
 The bottom line is you have to come in.
 We have to sit down and go over things.
 Be honest with me.
-Give me the straight dirt about what's going on, and then I can figure out how to best help you if you're being prosecuted by the activities of the detectives in the narcotics unit.
+Give me the straight dirt about what's going on, and then I can figure out how best to help you if the activities of the detectives in the narcotics unit are prosecuting you.